 When comparing the AODs simulated by SALSA2.0 and M7, the largest differences between the model versions occur in regions where SALSA2.0 also differs most significantly from the observation, i.e. deserts, southeast Asia and regions affected by biomass burning.
 The differences in southeast Asia and biomass burning regions are mainly caused by the different microphysics schemes as in these region, the size distribution is heavily modified by the condensation of sulfuric acid on aerosol.
-The methods for solving gas-to-particle partioning in M7 and SALSA2.0 are different.
-In M7, the method presented by Kokkola et al. (2009) is used while SALSA2.0 uses the method presented by Jacobson (2005).
 In addition, the choice of chemical compounds that are taken into account in different size classes and modes cause differences between SALSA2.0 and M7.
 In M7, the insoluble accumulation and coarse modes do not include organic compounds while in SALSA2.0, organic compounds are included in all size classes.
 This results in different the composition size distributions of organics in the two model configurations.